hrszpuk/rvmcalc/README.md

 # rvmcalc
-A basic arithmatic expression evaluator using rvm
+A basic arithmetic expression evaluator using rvm